 Participants, investigators, and primary care providers will be unmasked to the diagnosis of diabetes.
 The participant and the primary care provider will be informed of the diagnosis and the significance will be explained.
 Participants will be instructed to follow up with their PCP following diagnosis.
-DPPOS participants will continue to be seen at six monthly intervals during years 1-12 and annually beginning in DPPOS year 13 for clinical assessment, and fasting glucose and HbA1c determinations will be obtained and sent to the CBL.
+DPPOS participants were seen at six monthly intervals during years 1-12 and annually beginning in DPPOS year 13 for clinical assessment, during which fasting glucose and HbA1c determinations are obtained and sent to the CBL.
 Secondary outcome measurements will continue to be performed as scheduled.

-All participants will be encouraged to attend the group HELP sessions (annual during DPPOS Phase 3) to reinforce the intervention that they have received.
+All participants will be encouraged to attend the group sessions to reinforce healthy lifestyle lessons.
 Subsequent individual reinforcement of standard lifestyle recommendations will occur at the scheduled annual visits.
-For persons taking study assigned metformin, the investigator, in conjunction with the primary care provider, will endeavor to maintain the participant on assigned metformin as long as the HbA1c remains <7%.
-In the event that a participant progresses to an HbA1c $\ge 7\%$ , study metformin will be discontinued.
-In all participants with diabetes, when the HbA1c is $\geq$ 7%, a stepped care protocol for treatment of diabetes mellitus, as recommended by the American Diabetes Association, will be recommended to the primary care provider.
+For persons taking study metformin, the investigator, in conjunction with the primary care provider, will endeavor to maintain the participant on assigned metformin as long as the HbA1c remains <7%.
+In the event that a participant progresses to an HbA1c \geq 7%, study metformin will be discontinued.
+In all participants with diabetes, when the

+HbA1c is ≥7%, a stepped care protocol for the treatment of diabetes mellitus, as recommended by the American Diabetes Association, will be recommended to the primary care provider.